A team of distinguished scientists lead Micregen’s research and pre-clinical development.

-The team have a combined experience of over one hundred years in cell and stem cell research and are at the forefront of research in the field of secretomes.
+The team has a combined experience of over one hundred years in stem cell research and is at the forefront of research in the field of stem cell secretome.

 A former Senior Lecturer in Acute & Emergency Care at Oxford Brookes University, Professor of Neuroscience at the Carrick Institute Florida, served as International Scientific Advisor to major South African and Swiss stem cell clinics and cell banks.

-He is a founder of Micregen and leading the transition of Micregen’s MRG1061 for the necrotising enterocolitis indication through clinical trials.
+Paolo is a founder of Micregen and leading the transition of Micregen’s first product through clinical trials.

-Prior to working towards his PhD, Rob worked for several years as a Production Biologist at a leading chemical company, manufacturing and developing a wide range of chemicals from their constituent materials.
+Prior to working towards his PhD, Rob worked for a leading life sciences company, developing and manufacturing a wide range of reagents from their constituent materials.
+Since 2019 Rob has managed and coordinated Micregen’s clinical manufacturing programme, preparing Micregen’s first therapeutic to enter a combined phase I/II clinical trial in the UK.